 What about folks who compulsively watch online pornography?
 Is that commonplace on the Street?

 Not as common with Wall Street people [in the office] because many aren’t using their computers all day, and their [online activity] is closely monitored [by firms].
 But outside work, as I’ve said, a lot of people go to places like massage parlors and sex clubs to have sex.
+Are many younger people in the financial services world coming to see you?

 Yes, and they’re a mess – guys and gals just a few years out of college and working 12 hours a day.
 They’re 22 years old and have developed bad behaviors and bad health: migraine headaches, sleep disorders, sexual performance issues, and of course, drug and alcohol problems.
 Most of the time they’re self-referred but only after they reach a very unhealthy point that starts to interfere with their health, relationships or work performance.
 Some seem to recognize the toll the stress is taking on their health, but many don’t.
 A lot see me because their marriages are on the rocks, and their spouses required them to get help.